Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 The oil (or transmission liquid, also known as ATF) needs to be maintained at a constant temperature.
 Its role is to ensure the parts stay cool.

-When it gets exceptionally hot, the transmission will begin to overheat, which causes the parts and gears to expand and create significant harm to one another.
+When it gets extremely hot, the transmission will begin to overheat, which causes the parts and gears to expand and create substantial harm to one another.

-The transmission fluid also can’t lubricate the components sufficiently if it gets too hot.
+The transmission fluid also can’t lubricate the components adequately if it gets too hot.

 The AT Oil Temp light will flash or blink at you.
 It’s a warning.
-Your transmission isn’t functioning – it needs immediate attention, or it’ll break or seize up!
+Your transmission isn’t operating – it needs immediate attention, or it’ll break or fail!

 Can You Drive With AT Oil Temp Light On A Subaru?